RWTH-LTT/ents_casting/README.md

-# ents_casting: Long-term scenario generation and short-term stochastic forecasting for energy systems
+# ents_casting: Long-term scenario generation and short-term stochastic forecasting for weather-dependent energy systems

-ents_casting generates long-term scenarios for different weather years based on measured data from a single year.
-The long-term scenarios are derived from historical weather data.
-They can be used to analyze the behavior of an energy system under different weather conditionds.
+`ents_casting` generates long-term scenarios for different weather years based on measured data from a single year and historical weather data.
+The long-term scenarios can be used to analyze the behavior of an energy system under different weather conditions.

-Furthermore, it generates realistically accurate stochastic forecasts which are made at the start of each day.
-The stochastic forecasts are made at the start of each day with synthetic weather forecasts.
-Weather forecast accuracy is derived from historical weather forecast errors.
-With the stochastic forecasts, the energy system operation can be realistically simulated or different operation methods can be benchmarked.
+Furthermore, `ents_casting` generates realistically accurate stochastic forecasts.
+The stochastic forecasts are made at the start of each day in the long-term scenarios based on synthetic weather forecasts.
+Weather forecast accuracy is derived from historical weather forecasts.
+With the stochastic forecasts, the energy system operation can be simulated and different operation methods can be benchmarked.

 Currently supported time series parameters: